Skullcap

 • Pregnant and breastfeeding women (insufficient safety data)

-• People with liver disease or liver damage
+• People with liver disease or damage

-• Individuals with a history of seizure disorders
+• Individuals with seizure disorders

 Legal Status